elgraphica/Recipes/README.md

 ## Description

 Introducing a luxurious recipes website landing page features four sections, each filled with mouth-watering culinary creations.
 With a sleek and modern nav bar, navigation is a breeze.
-But taht's not all - There are also some cool animations to make the browsing experience even more delightful.
+But that's not all - There are also some cool animations to make the browsing experience even more delightful.

 ## ScreenShots